TCN receives new transformers to boost power supply to Lagos

 Mbah said the transformers would be distributed to Alausa 132/33kV Transmission Substation, Akoka 132/33kV Transmission Substation, Maryland 132/33kV Transmission Substation, Itire 132/33kV Transmission Substation and Amuwo 132/33kV Transmission Substation.

-She stated that “while the above listed substations will receive one transfer each, the Akoko 132/33kV Substation and Amuwo 132/33kV Substation will receive two transformers each.
+She stated that “while the above listed substations will receive one transformer each, the Akoko 132/33kV Substation and Amuwo 132/33kV Substation will receive two transformers each.

 Disclaimer